 impactful doesn’t mean long or complicated

-The acknowledgement doesn’t have to be long to create a big impact.
-You can acknowledge the territory you’re on at the beginning of a presentation, a meeting or a training session, but it can also be something as simple as an email signature or a phrase in your LinkedIn bio.
+The acknowledgement doesn’t have to be long to create a significant impact.
+You can acknowledge the territory you’re on at the beginning of a presentation, a meeting or a training session.
+Still, it can also be something as simple as an email signature or a phrase in your LinkedIn bio.

 how to create your land acknowledgement

-Native-Land.ca and Whose.land - interactive map of traditional Indigenous lands.
+First, you must know which Indigenous lands you’re on.
+To find out which territory you’re on, Native-Land.ca and Whose.land.
 Look up your city or town to find the land information.

 prepare your acknowledgement